 Business these days is becoming more and more competitive and business houses have to keep their eyes open for new and innovative technologies and techniques to save costs and improve performance to stay in the competition.
-The business world is abuzz these days with the latest high end software solution termed Enterprise Resource Planning (ERP) that aims at integrating operations, processes and information flows in an enterprise, such that all the resources of an organization namely men, material, money and machine are registered and managed through a centralized database.
+The business world is abuzz these days with the latest high-end software solution termed Enterprise Resource Planning (ERP) that aims at integrating operations, processes and information flow in an enterprise, such that all the resources of an organization namely men, material, money and machine are registered and managed through a centralized database.

-For those who came in late, ERP is a very useful software which brings all the core activities and resources of business under a unified system so that the management has a real time view of various business resources like cash, raw materials, production capacity, etc. and the status of business commitments like orders, purchase orders, and payroll.
+For those who came in late, ERP is a very useful software which brings all the core activities and resources of business under a unified system so that the management has a real-time view of various business resources like cash, raw materials, production capacity, etc. and the status of business commitments like orders, purchase orders, and payroll.

 As such, the company can study its processes, earnings, and performance closely by merging its operational information with its financial information.
 This, in turn, helps the business to get accurate and integrated information, take speedy and effective decisions and improve performance as well as cut costs.

-This integrated real time system with a common database covers almost all the areas of business like financial, accounting, human resources, supply chain management, cost management, quality control, products, processes, supply lines, stocks, sales and marketing and any other aspect one can think of.
+This integrated real-time system with a common database covers almost all the areas of business like financial, accounting, human resources, supply chain management, cost management, quality control, products, processes, supply lines, stocks, sales and marketing and any other aspect one can think of.
 With all the information under a single computer system, the company can reap quantifiable business benefits.
-An ERP is valuable not only for big businesses, but also for small and medium scale enterprises.
+An ERP is valuable not only for big businesses but also for small and medium scale enterprises.

-Administration of the different receipts interdependence is very complex, such as invoices regarding purchase of materials, salaries or general expenditures.
+Administration of the different receipts interdependence is very complex, such as invoices regarding a purchase of materials, salaries or general expenditures.
 All these things change with ERP implementation.
 Information flows constantly and allows you to follow a client’s processes at any moment, no matter which part of the process they are going through.
-Purchases and expenditures in a centralized database allows you to have close control over these activities.
+Purchases and expenditures in a centralized database allow you to have close control over these activities.